Evolution of Wifi – What Has Changed So Far?

 - Increased access point capacity

-- Improving the functionality of unsupported devices
+- Improving functionality for unsupported legacy devices

 Also read: